 Staying on track with revision and coursework:

-- Attendance will play a big role in the success of this course as students will need to complete work in class. - Catch up if lessons are missed. - Support sessions available - Resources are on Google Classroom.
-This includes powerpoints covered in the lessons - Revision booklet available on Google Classroom
+- Attendance will play a big role in the success of this course as students will need to complete work in class. - Resources are on Google Classroom.
+This includes powerpoints covered in the lessons. - Revision booklet available on Google Classroom.